dspice2003/reflection/README.md

 we learned how to use the def command on armstrong.
 I worked on my google fiday.
 I finished problem1 on iteration and learned how to use the for command and the range command I learned how to use the elif command and the % sigh.

+# End of week nine
+## 11/10/2017
+we added def commands to files fip.py. we learned how to change the color of text in the file myprint.py.
+I worked on sandbox and my google friday. added password and username to my google friday project and more problems to my project